Citadelle Laferrière

 The Citadelle Laferrière (/fr/; Sitadèl-Laferyè), commonly known as La Citadelle ("The Citadel"), is a large early-19th-century fortress located in Milot in Nord, Haiti.
 It is situated on the Bonnet à l'Evêque mountaintop located approximately 8 km uphill from the town of Milot, 27 km south of the city of Cap-Haïtien, and 15 km southwest of the Three Bays Protected Area.

-The Citadelle Laferrière was commissioned by Haitian revolutionary Henri Christophe, for whom it is also named Citadelle Henri Christophe, and built by tens of thousands of former slaves.
-It was the main fortification of the newly independent First Empire of Haiti's defensive strategy against a potential French incursion.
-The Citadelle is one of few Africans in New World-derived military fortifications in the New World, as well as the first example of African-derived colonial architecture.
+Built by tens of thousands of former slaves, the Citadelle Laferrière was commissioned by Haitian revolutionary Henri Christophe, for whom it is also named Citadelle Henri Christophe.
+It was built to help the newly independent First Empire of Haiti defend itself against a potential French incursion, which never came.

+The Citadelle is one of few African-derived military fortifications in the New World, as well as the first example of African-derived colonial architecture.
 Designated by UNESCO as a World Heritage Site in 1982 along with the Sans-Souci Palace, also commissioned by Christophe, the fortress is universally regarded as a landmark of Haiti.